ljiang09/data-science-2023/challenges/c08-structures-assignment.md

 - Does the confidence interval above account for uncertainty arising from *Monte Carlo approximation* of the POF?
 Why or why not?
-  - Yes, because it doesn’t rely on the Monte Carlo approximation at all.
+  - Yes, because it is a confidence interval, which is a range that accounts for uncertainty.
 - Does the confidence interval above account for uncertainty arising from *limited physical tests* (`df_samples`)?
 Why or why not?
+  - Yes.
+This confidence interval was generated using the bootstrap method, which is a method specifically chosen to deal with the uncertainty of limited datasets.
+Because of the use of the bootstrap method on the sample, the confidence interval does account for uncertainty from the sample’s limited physical tests.
   - No, because it still uses the same unchanged dataset as before, which has uncertainty both from the actual aluminum parts and the measurement of those parts.